uwuser/home/index.md

 ## Reza Mirosanlou

-I am currently **Staff Engineer** at **AMD**, focusing on performane of I/O module designs for the next generation of AMD AI and Data Cener products.
-I completed my **Ph.D.** in Computer Engineering at the **University of Waterloo** in December 2021, and my research has contributed to several publications in "shared hardware arbitration and high-performance frameworks for real-time systems".
-I have extensive research expertise in real-time systems and I have serrved as either Technical Program Committee member or reviewer of premier real-time conferences and symposiums including **RTAS, RTSS, ECRTS, and RTNS**.
-Before the Ph.D program at University of Waterloo, I have received my **M.Sc.** from **Sharif University of Technology** in Computer Engineering.
+I am currently **Staff Engineer** at **AMD**, focusing on performance of I/O designs for the next generation of AMD AI and Data Center products.
+Completed my **Ph.D.** in Computer Engineering at the **University of Waterloo** in December 2021, and my research has contributed to several publications in "shared hardware arbitration and high-performance frameworks for real-time systems".
+I have extensive research expertise in real-time systems and I have served as either Technical Program Committee member or reviewer of premier real-time conferences and symposiums including **RTAS, RTSS, ECRTS, and RTNS**.
+Before Ph.D program at University of Waterloo, I have received my **M.Sc.** from **Sharif University of Technology** in Computer Engineering.

 ### Education: